ElektraInitiative/libelektra/doc/CODING.md

 `doxygen` is used to document the API and to build the html and pdf output.
 We also support the import of Markdown pages.
-Doxygen 1.8.8 or later is required for this feature (Anyways you can find the [API Doc](https://doc.libelektra.org/api/master/html/) online).
+Doxygen 1.8.8 or later is required for this feature (Anyway, you can find the [API Doc](https://doc.libelektra.org/api/master/html/) online).
 Links between Markdown files will be converted with the [Markdown Link Converter](/doc/markdownlinkconverter/README.md).